tytydraco/yessleep/out/Whispering_Teeth.md

 I crawled out of bed and found our dog lying on the floor. unresponsive and pulseless.
 I shook Jim awake.
 We argued about what to do.
 How to tell Paige.

 A sound cut our deliberations short.
 We rushed out of the room and shut the door behind us.

 That said, I can still hear it from across the hall.
 The chaotic ticking of a time bomb that we’re praying isn’t airborne.

+Birds are beginning to crash into our bedroom window.

-A call of sorts, whispering in a language I don’t understand.
+If I had to guess, I think it’s a call of sorts: sharp whispering in a language we can’t understand.

-The clicking of Pippin’s [chattering teeth.](https://www.reddit.com/r/unalloyedsainttrina/s/fa07YuRH0e)
+The dead clicking of Pippin’s [chattering teeth.](https://www.reddit.com/r/unalloyedsainttrina/s/fa07YuRH0e)